taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Prompts**
- * [Learn_Prompting](https://github.com/trigaten/learn_prompting) - Prompt Engineering, Generative AI, and LLM Guide by Learn Prompting | Join our discord for the largest Prompt Engineering learning community
- * [DecryptPrompt](https://github.com/dsxiangli/decryptprompt) - Summary of Prompt & LLM thesis, open source data & models, AIGC application.

-**Chatbots**
- * [anything-llm](https://github.com/mintplex-labs/anything-llm) - Open-source ChatGPT equivalent experience for both open and close source LLMs, embedders, and vector databases.
-Supports unlimited documents, threads, and concurrent users and management all in a very clean UI.

-**Openai**
- * [Dingtalk-OpenAI](https://github.com/connectai-e/dingtalk-openai) - Input: 🎒 DingTalk & 🤖 GPT-3.5 boost your work efficiency directly 🚀 Private chat, group chat, one-on-one conversation, role-playing, image creation 🚀
+**Awesome-lists**
+ * [awesome-segment-anything](https://github.com/hedlen/awesome-segment-anything) - Tracking and collecting papers/projects/others related to Segment Anything.

+**CLIs**
+ * [openai-kotlin](https://github.com/aallam/openai-kotlin) - OpenAI API client for Kotlin with multiplatform and coroutines capabilities.

+**NLP**
+ * [chatarena](https://github.com/farama-foundation/chatarena) - ChatArena (or Chat Arena) is a Multi-Agent Language Game Environments for LLMs.
+The goal is to develop communication and collaboration capabilities of AIs.

-_Updated on November 22, 2023_ (A total of 1218 repositories listed.)
+_Updated on November 24, 2023_ (A total of 1221 repositories listed.)

 ## Table of contents